 What Is Merino Wool?

-- And best of all, Merino Clothing can easily be washed in the washing machine with all your other clothes, it doesn't need any special washing treatment like other wool products.
+- And best of all, Merino Wool clothing can easily be washed in the washing machine with all your other clothes, it doesn't need any special washing treatment like other wool products.
 Too easy!

 Photos by Kind Permission from New Zealand Merino Association and Levana Textiles, New Zealand